wltsmrz/mod_admin_rest/README.md

 ###Note

-Compatible with `v0.9`.
++ Compatible with `v0.9`.
 Not tested and likely incompatible with previous versions.
++ It's highly advisable to install [lua-cjson](http://www.kyne.com.au/~mark/software/lua-cjson.php). `mod_admin_rest` will use it if it is available.

 ###Installation